hostinger/fireactions/docs/configuration.md

 default-group: us-east-2

 # Groups are used to separate clients into logical groups, e.g. by region, datacenter, etc. Atleast one group must be defined.
-# Group name must be unique and should not contain any hyphens (-).
 groups:
   - name: us-east-2
   - name: us-west-1